Hidden assumptions of integer ratio analyses in bioacoustics and music: Conclusion and takeaway message

 \section{Conclusion and takeaway message}

 The choice of a rhythm ratio formula has a strong effect on the analysis of temporal sequences: If we calculate the rhythm ratios of the same sequence with two different formulas, the resulting ratio distribution can be vastly different.
-The commonly used rhythm ratio $r_k$ formula, introduced by \textcite{roeske_categorical_2020}, results in a uniform distribution of ratios when applied exponentially distributed intervals.
-Such an exponential distribution of intervals occur between events generated by a homogeneous Poisson point process, a mathematical description of a highly random probabilistic temporal process which allows for events of arbitrarily small or large duration.
+The commonly used rhythm ratio $r_k$ formula, introduced by \textcite{roeske_categorical_2020}, results in a uniform distribution of ratios when applied to exponentially distributed intervals.
+Such an exponential distribution of intervals occurs between events generated by a homogeneous Poisson point process, a mathematical description of a highly random probabilistic temporal process which allows for events of arbitrarily small or large duration.

 The mathematical relationship between a Poisson process, the rhythm ratio $r_k$ formula (equation \ref{eq:r_k}), and a uniform distribution of ratios means that the Poisson process often implicitly becomes the null hypothesis in statistical analyses.
-In several studies \textcite[e.g.][]{roeske_categorical_2020, de_gregorio_categorical_2021, raimondi_isochrony_2023, lameira_recursive_2024}, an underlying assumption of the used statistical tests is a comparison to this uniform null distribution.

-A Poisson process is in fact a good default choice for a maximally random, arrhythmic baseline.
+In several studies \parencite[e.g.,][]{roeske_categorical_2020, de_gregorio_categorical_2021, raimondi_isochrony_2023, lameira_recursive_2024}, an underlying assumption of the used statistical tests is a comparison to this uniform null distribution.
+A Poisson process may be a good default choice for a maximally random, arrhythmic baseline.
 We do however believe it is important to be aware of this implicit choice of null hypothesis.

-For the case of actual biological organisms a Poisson process is perhaps unrealistic: There is no limit on the duration of intervals, as intervals can get very close to 0 or very large.
-This may mean a Poisson process null hypothesis often sets the bar too low.
-Therefore, explicitly choosing a null hypothesis a) forces the researcher to consider whether this choice is appropriate, and b) allows that researcher to adapt the statistical analysis to the underlying scientific question.
+For the case of biological organisms, a Poisson process is perhaps unrealistic: There is no limit on the duration of intervals, as intervals can get very close to 0 or very large.
+In other words, the null hypothesis from a Poisson process often sets the bar too low.
+We therefore advice that future research makes the choice of null hypothesis explicit.
+Doing so a) forces the researcher to consider whether this choice is appropriate, and b) allows that researcher to adapt the statistical analysis to the underlying scientific question.